Chiral cat code: Enhanced error correction induced by higher-order nonlinearities: Parameter optimization

 \subsection{Search space}

 The problem is characterised by seven parameters.
 We assume three of them to be fixed: the one-photon dissipation ($\kappa_1$), two-photon dissipation ($\kappa_2$), and dephasing ($\kappa_\phi$) rates.
 While various relative ratios of $\kappa_1$ and $\kappa_\phi$ are explored, $\kappa_2$ is chosen to be $1\%$ of the Kerr interaction $K_2$.
 The others, detuning ($\Delta$), two-photon drive ($\epsilon_s$), Kerr ($K_2$) and the first high-order correction ($K_3$), are instead free parameters.
+However, as we want to see the scaling with the mean photon number of the code space ($\abs{\alpha}^2$), we can use \cref{eq:mean_field_chiral} to fix the driving strength $\epsilon_s$ \cite{minganti2023dissipativephase}.
 Note that the driving strength $\epsilon_s$ is not a free parameter: as we fix the mean photon number of the code space ($\abs{\alpha}^2$) we can use the mean field equation \eqref{eq:mean_field_chiral} to it \cite{minganti2023dissipativephase}.

 All parameters are bounded by experimentally realizable values.
 While the Kerr nonlinearity can be tuned to tens of MHz \cite{puri2017,grimm2020}, for the higher-order correction we have no clear literature comparison.
 As we do not want to fix a particular superconducting element to operate the chiral cat, we use the transmon model to bound $K_3$, and possible higher-order order corrections.
 The transmon Hamiltonian is given by $\hmt = 4 E_C \opn^2 - E_J \cos\hat{\phi}$, where $\hat{\phi} = \inpar{\frac{2 E_C}{E_J}}^{1/4}(\opad + \opa)$ is the phase operator, $E_C$ the charge energy and $E_J$ the Josephson energy \cite{koch2007transmon,blais2021cqe}.
 Expanding the cosine term, and discarding with different number of creation and annihilation operators, leads to the Hamiltonian $\hmt = \sum_m K_m \opad[m] \opa^m$ where the expressions can be found by normal ordering the annihilation and creation operators, setting $K_1 = \Delta$.
 For instance, we have \footnote{The other terms up to order five are: }